EndPointCorp/end-point-blog/2015/06/09/the-portal-project-jenkins-continuous.html.md

 ### Summary, conclusion

 Jenkins CI proved in general very useful for our Portal project.
 Keeping its configuration minimal and handling it externally worked most efficient.
 The custom jenkins-watcher application provides useful, aggregated, dashboard-like view.
-It is very easily configurable and not in any way dependent on the base project—take it for free, configure a bit and push as your own Google App Engine project.
+It is very easily configurable and not in any way dependent on the base project—​take it for free, configure a bit and push as your own Google App Engine project.
 The visualisation can sometimes be a useful debugging tool.